M’s Justus Sheffield roughed up by Minnesota in 7-2 loss

 Following the final out of what felt like an interminable fifth inning, Justus Sheffield trudged off the mound, eyes affixed on his feet and shoulders sagging in obvious frustration.
 He looked up to the handful of fans and the mostly empty seats of T-Mobile Park, shaking his head in disgust.
-His nonexistent command and subsequent subpar showing had put his team so far behind that victory was an impossibility.
+His wandering command and subsequent subpar showing had put his team so far behind that victory was an impossibility.

-Sheffield allowed seven runs in five innings and the Mariners’ offense could never match that sort of production at the plate in a 7-2 loss Wednesday night to the Twins.
+He’d allowed seven runs in five innings and the Mariners’ offense, despite scoring 10 runs the night before, could never match that sort of production at the plate leading to a 7-2 loss Wednesday night to the Twins.

 The Mariners’ three-game winning streak ended, dropping them to 34-36, while the Twins snapped a three-game losing skid and improved to 27-41

+“It definitely sucks,” Sheffield said.
+“I want to go out there and I want to pitch well.
+I want to go out there and compete and win ballgames for my team.
+That’s the most frustrating part right now is just letting down the team.
+I’m not out there giving us a good chance to win.
+That’s what I take away from it.
+The most frustrating part is that.”

-The 29th start of his major-league career, which is the typical number of starts that a pitcher in a five-man rotation will make in a 162-game season, was yet another outing in the 2021 season where his execution never matched his intent and there was nothing he could do to fix it or limit the damage.
+The 29th start of his major-league career, which is right around or slightly less than the typical number of starts that a pitcher in the back of a five-man rotation might make in a 162-game season, was yet another outing in the 2021 season where his execution never matched his intent and there was nothing he could do to fix it or limit the damage.

-And it’s happened enough this season that it’s fair to wonder just who Sheffield is as a big-league pitcher.
+But it’s happened enough this season that it’s fair to wonder just who Sheffield is as a big-league pitcher, and what he will be in the future.

+“I’ve been through downs before that were way, way worse than this and not in the big leagues,” he said.
+“I got sent all the way to Double-A, and came out of that.
+So I’ve been there before.
+I know that I can make the adjustments that I need to make, and continue to have a positive attitude every day, work hard, get back out there and show my team what I’m capable of and what I can do.”

+In his last two outings, he’s pitched a combined nine innings, allowing 12 runs (10 earned) on 16 hits with three walks, seven strikeouts and four homers allowed.

-Sheffield’s official line: five innings pitched, seven runs allowed on 10 hits with two walks and four strikeouts.
+Sheffield’s official line against the Twins: five innings pitched, seven runs allowed on 10 hits with two walks and four strikeouts.
+He threw his sinker 32 times and generated just one swing and miss and eight called strikes.
+Of the six balls put in play on his sinker, five had exit velocities over 95 mph.
+The average exit velocity on the pitch was 100 mph, meaning it was hit hard.

+“You’ve got to live at the bottom of the zone with Sheff,” Servais said.
+“Some of our guys can live at the top of the strike zone, but not him.
+The ball that’s down usually keeps the ball on the ground and that wasn’t the case so much tonight.”

 Four of those runs allowed came in that extended fifth inning where one-time Mariners fan favorite Nelson Cruz obliterated a first-pitch sinker from Sheffield, seemingly creating a vapor trail of the baseball as it went rocketing into the upper deck.
 The three-run blast was his 84th homer at T-Mobile Park, second most for any player behind only Kyle Seager (85).

 But really, Sheffield’s struggles were predictable and apparent in the first inning.
 He gave up a leadoff double to Jorge Polanco on his second pitch of the game – a sinker left over the middle.
 Facing the next batter, veteran third baseman Josh Donaldson, Sheffield got up 0-2.
 But Donaldson fouled off back-to-back sliders meant for his back foot and a strikeout and then smacked a sinker over the middle into right field for an RBI single.